TREE MAINTENANCE Sample Clauses

 3.4.3 Tree branches shall be pruned as needed for traffic and pedestrian safety.
 Sidewalk clearance will be eight (8) feet and vehicular clearance fourteen (14) feet from grade.
 Trees must be maintained at seven (7) feet from playground equipment.
 Any broken, dead or detached limb is considered a hazard and upon notice from Authority, Contractor must remove such limbs by close of business the same day.

 TREE MAINTENANCE.
 3.1 All trees shall be maintained in their natural shapes.
 Pruning shall be performed in such a manner as to promote the best growth habits, appearance, and health of the tree, and to prevent encroachment which blocks vision or is in any manner deemed undesirable by the Technical Representative.
-The Contractor shall, as part of this contract, be responsible for tree pruning that can be accomplished with a 12' pole saw by a worker standing on the ground.
+The Contractor shall, as part of this Contract be responsible for tree pruning that can be accomplished with a 12' pole saw by a worker standing on the ground.
 Trees shall not be topped.
-The Contractor shall bring to the attention of the Technical Representative within twenty-four (24) hours any tree that shows signs of root heaving or leaning, or is in any manner a safety hazard.
+The Contractor shall bring to the attention of the Technical Representative, within 24 hours, any tree that shows signs of root heaving or leaning, or is in any manner a safety hazard.
 The Contractor shall be responsible for the complete removal and replacement of those trees lost due to Contractor’s faulty maintenance or negligence, as determined by the Technical Representative.
 Replacement shall be made by the Contractor in the kind and size of tree determined by the Technical Representative.
-Where there is a difference in value between the tree lost and the replacement tree, the difference will be deducted from the contract payment.
+Where there is a difference in value between the tree lost and the replacement tree, the difference will be deducted from the Contract payment.
 In all cases, the value of the tree lost shall be determined by the Technical Representative, using the latest International Society of Arboriculture (I.S.A.) guidelines for value determination.

-3.2 All newly planted trees shall be securely staked with two (2) “lodge pole” type stakes placed on opposite sides of the tree, outside the root ball, and secured to the tree with at least two (2) flexible rubber tree ties.
+3.2 All newly planted trees shall be securely staked with two “lodge pole” type stakes placed on opposite sides of the tree, outside the root ball, and secured to the tree with at least two flexible rubber tree ties.

 3.3 Tree ties shall be inspected regularly to ensure against girdling and abrasion.

 3.4 Trees and shrubs that are uprooted and/or broken due to storms, regardless of size, shall be up righted immediately, if possible.
 If this is not possible, they shall be removed immediately (including roots) and the holes must be filled.
-The Contractor shall be responsible for paying any and all fees associated with the disposal of tree debris under the terms of this contract.
+The Contractor shall be responsible for paying any and all fees associated with the disposal of tree debris under the terms of this Contract.

 TREE MAINTENANCE a.
 All trees shall be maintained in their natural shapes.
 Pruning shall be performed in such a manner as to promote the best growth habits, appearance, and health of the tree in order to prevent encroachment that blocks vision or encroaches in any manner deemed undesirable by the DISTRICT.
 This includes the branches from trees not on DISTRICT property that may grow through fencing.
 The CONTRACTOR shall, as part of this agreement, be responsible for all tree pruning.
 This includes but is not limited to lifting and providing hazard pruning including palms, seasonal pruning for deciduous trees, traffic and pedestrian clearance, solar arrays, security cameras clearance, and maintaining a minimum distance of three feet from all structures.